 CONS: Low Range (400 yards), Not Suitable for Multiple Dogs, Reports of Random Shocks, Reports of Bad Quality Materials

-Last on the list is this hunting collar for dogs that's the most affordable.
+Last on the list is this hunting collar for dogs that's one of the most affordable.
 It is a well-designed collar with a remote that includes an informative LCD display that tracks battery levels, among other things.
-The range of this device is 800 yards, which is pretty solid by itself, but especially when you take the price into account.
+The range of this device is 1000 yards, which is pretty solid by itself, but especially when you take the price into account.

 You can adjust the belt on this dog collar to fit most breeds, while the remote is easy to use even for beginners.
 The collar is waterproof and can receive the signal through various obstacles, even walls.

 This device includes beep, vibration and shock stimulation, each of them with a separate button for easier control.
-There are also 8 different intensity levels you can choose from, which is pretty standard for hunting dog collars.
+There are also100 adjustable intensity levels you can choose from for dogs with different weights and sensitivities.

 The battery is rechargeable, with a USB charging cable included.
-However, while it's the cheapest among best hunting dog collars, its battery life is not that great and it simply doesn't compare well with the top three choices.
-In addition to this, some users reported that the remote is made out of cheap plastic and easy to break.
+However, while it's one of the cheapest among the best hunting dog collars, its battery life is not that great and it doesn't compare well with the top three choices.

-PROS: Affordable, Easy to Use, Different Stimulation Types, 8 Intensity Levels, Solid Range (800 Yards), Waterproof
+PROS: Affordable, Easy to Use, Different Stimulation Types, 100 Adjustable Levels, Solid Range (1000 Yards), Waterproof

-CONS: Short Battery Life, Remote Breaks Easily, Not Suitable for Multiple Dogs, Collar Is Not Reflective
+CONS: Short Battery Life, Remote May Break, Not Suitable for Multiple Dogs, Collar Is Not Reflective

 Having a good hunting collar is crucial for successful training and hunting safety.
 Some of the most important features of hunting dog collars include range, stimulation types and levels and the ability to train multiple dogs.